 When she gets locked in the Nazi plane, she ends up figuring out how to use the plane’s weapons system and guns down an entire vehicle of soldiers.
 Given the times, it was a risky decision to make the film’s lead actress so independent, but it is a decision that really paid off in the long run.

 Every fight scene in Raiders has a real feel of importance.
 However, it’s not the kind of movie where the world is at risk.
 Indiana Jones is simply trying to stop the Nazi’s from taking possession of the Ark of the Covenant, not necessarily because the Nazi’s will use the Ark or its power (as Indi addresses early on, he is skeptical of any supernatural device), but because the US government hired him to get it.

 Because the stakes aren’t so implausibly grandiose, the audience can actually better understand why Indi is risking so much to recover the Ark.
 In this case, less is actually more.

 Although he wasn’t born until 1991, don’t assume this feisty millennial can’t tell Tom Selleck from Tom Cruise.
 Nick Hemming has long been an action movie aficionado, comic book enthusiast (ONLY Marvel; DC sucks!), and all-around wunderkind.
 When he isn’t watching movies, he is probably writing about them.

 Do you consider Raiders of the Lost Ark to be an ultimate action movie classic?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!